Davygod/KEST2/windows_verkefni.md

   * ???
 ### 11.3.2.7 Lab - System Utilities
 * What was the path you use to navigate to the Event Viewer?
-  * ???
+  * Right click on the Start button and select Event Viewer Select the type of logs that you wish to review (ex: Application, System)
 * Right-click the Desktop > select Personalize.
 Question:
 What is the background picture?
-  * ???
+  * Picture
 * What is the data value of the Background (hint – it has three numbers that correspond to red, green, and blue)?
-  * ???
+  * These numbers may vary depending on the blue color that was selected for the background color.
+In the example, the numbers are 10 59 118.
 * What is the data value of the Background?
-  * ???
+  * Answers may vary.
+10 59 118 in the example.
 * What is the data value of the Background?
 Compare the new value in the Registry to the value saved in BlueBKG.reg.
-  * ???
+  * 184 40 50
 * What is the data value of the Background?
-  * ???
+  * Answers may vary.
+The example shows 10 59 118.
 * What is the color of the desktop?
-  * ???
+  * Red.
 * Restart the computer.
 Question:
 What is the color of the desktop?
-  * ???
+  * Blue.
-* Reflection Question: Why would it be beneficial to add snap-ins to the mmc that are for other computers on the network?
+* __Reflection Question:__ Why would it be beneficial to add snap-ins to the mmc that are for other computers on the network?
-  * ???
+  * Answers may vary.
+It would make it easy to configure and monitor other computers that do not have monitors, keyboards or mice, or that are not easily accessible.
-* Reflection Question: After restarting the computer, why was the desktop color changed?
+* __Reflection Question:__ After restarting the computer, why was the desktop color changed?
-  * ???
+  * Importing the registry file modified the registry to contain a value for the desktop that was not the same as the current value.
+When the computer started, this value was read from the registry to make the desktop that color.
 ### 11.3.2.8 Lab - Manage System Files
 * Under the System Summary heading locate and list the following:
   * Processor: